 The Red Nation - Donation Page

-Why is the Navajo Nation hit hard by COVID-19?Only 60% of households within the Navajo reservation have running water, the remaining 40% must haul water many miles for their families and livestock.
+Why is the Navajo Nation hit hard by COVID-19?Only 60% of households within the Navajo reservation have running water, the remaining 40% must haul water many miles for their families, livestock, and farms.
 Resource extraction and exploitation have depleted much of our direct water sources (aquifers, natural springs, rivers, lakes, etc.) and devastated our watersheds (e.g. irradiated from over 500 abandoned uranium mines).
 The lives, lands, and natural rights of Diné and Hopi people have been sacrificed so the capitalist economy of the Southwest U.S. may thrive.
 Without coal mined from Dzixl Yizhiin (Black Mesa, Arizona) by Diné and Hopi people to power the Central Arizona Project canal system, settlements known as Phoenix, Los Angeles, Las Vegas, and other abominably unnatural metropolises in the Southwest would not exist.

 The Navajo Nation reservation/interment camp is about 27,000 square miles in size with only 13 grocery stores to feed over 244,000 people.
 There are also 10 continously understaffed, underequipped, and underfunded hospitals within the Navajo Nation.
-Almost one-third of homes within the Navajo Nation lack electricity, internet, and cell services.
+Almost one-third of homes within the Navajo Nation lack electricity, internet, and mobile phone services.
 Most of these same households live on 10 gallons of water a day, whereas the average American home uses 100 gallons.
 The socio-economic conditions of life on a reservation exacerbates the high mortality rate of diseases among Indigenous people due to extremely limited access to clean water, unpolluted land, and fresh organic foods.
 The crumbling infrastructure of roads, pipes, and communication makes the situation ripe for a pandemic breakout.

 All Indigenous nations have been subjected to the same abuse and immiseration created by U.S. policies to deny Indigenous people their ability to truly determine their own futures.
 By outsourcing our kinship to inhuman structures, we have erased any semblance of self-determination for the false promises of peace.
 This does not mean we are looking to "go back" to pre-contact with European settlers, we are striving to recenter our purpose of upholding healthy and dignified lives for all based on kinship with human and non-human relatives.We demand an end to capitalism and its failures.
 COVID-19 is a wave of injustice & genocide for all poor, displaced, & dispossessed people. *To understand more about the geo-politics of the Diné and Hopi, please visit this link: